wikim00/Obsidian/README.md

-These are all my notes on Obsidian.
+my obsidian notes but backed up on github